th-nuernberg/kaldi-customization/README.md

 This is the API backend.
 It provides access to the features of the kaldi customization web service and handles authentication.
 See the [README](server/api/README.md).
 #### /server/web
-This is the web frontend for business users.
+This is the web frontend for users.
 It offers a user interface to train and test user defined ASR.
 ### /shared
 Scripts and resources which are used by several components.
 ### /worker